olliepalmer/scripted-design-course/pages/classes/class-01.md

 Your videos will not be perfect.
 You must be at peace with this.
 Your daily videos must not use any post-production, besides trimming clips so that they conform to the time standards.

-You will have made 70 short videos by the end of this course.
+You will have made more than 70 short videos by the end of this course.
 At the end of the course you will combine these videos into a composition which shows a logical ordering of information.

 We will make our rules now and test them so you can be happy with this way of working.
 You’ll finalise your rules before the end of class.